ande41926-debug/Anders-wasm/README.md

 # Rust WebAssembly A* Pathfinding Demo

-This is a port of an A* implementation of [Jacob Reichert](https://github.com/jacobdeichert/wasm-astar).
+This is a port of an A* implementation by [Jacob Reichert](https://github.com/jacobdeichert/wasm-astar).

 Check out the demo [here](https://sigma-wasm.onrender.com/)!